ricklove/GreekBibleApp/WebSite/Notes/WorkHours.md

 	- TypeScript does not support Partial classes, so had to pause to think about how to implement that
 	- Slow Today
 	- Not finished implementing ChoosePassage

+### Hour 5

+- Divided Data into Chapters
+- Binding Book and Chapter values to UI
+- Triggering Reload on Book/Chapter change